 If you’re interested in opening accounts for crypto-related businesses, several US banks offer specialized services.
 Of course, if you need help identifying those banks, bankers, and opening accounts, GlobalBanks would be happy to help.

 Switzerland has been at the forefront of crypto banking since the beginning.
 There are a number of reasons for this, but one that is unique to Switzerland (and similar jurisdictions) is their familiarity with complex sources of income.

 In other words, Swiss bankers and compliance officers don’t shy away from crypto-related clients or individuals with crypto sourced income.
 Bankers and compliance teams here are more sophisticated, better equipped, and motivated to take on new clients in the crypto space, as long as they’re profitable for the bank.

 If you have a crypto business that is high-risk, then some banks may offset this risk by requiring that you maintain a higher minimum deposit, invest a certain amount of funds, pay higher fees, limit incoming or outgoing transfers.
 Of course, they could also subject you or your business to various forms of enhanced due diligence.

 Now, it’s not surprising that one of the best banking jurisdictions in the world could also be home to the best bank account for cryptocurrency.
-But making sure that Swiss banks are a good fit for you is also an important consideration before attempting to open an account.
+But making sure that Swiss banks are a good fit for you is also an important consideration.

 In addition to making sure the bank has services you need and will realistically accept you, you should also carefully examine the fees, maintenance costs, and ongoing account requirements before going through the account opening process.